jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Why Freedom Keeps Winning

+- what else can a business owner do when his technology is bested but increase his marketing?

 Once you realize humans must evolve like any other creature, but that we can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
-But the stories we need to concect us to good tools also stories that keep us loyal to old ones.
+But the stories that connect us to good tools also keep us loyal to old ones.
 Therefore we're often masked from the fact constant technological evolution is our pathway to success.

 This is the first new political philosophy written after evolution is a well researched fact.
 It validates everyone's frontline pain, puts standards on authority so we can freely evolve our body politic proactively via the invention and democratization of technology in an open competition that lets anyone mix and match their tools to find their niche.

 We can't speak a word of polar bear, but we understand how they get resources.
 We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment.

 The stepmother is the polar bear, she just doesn't want anyone to realize that.
 She could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors with force and fake stories.
 Her politics is a public face of honesty and hard work, but a private truth of subverting the natural selection of evolution.

+Conservatives and Progressives are both the polar bear.
+They won't evolve...

 We have biology that says survive at all cost, but we prosper via with technology that lives according to its own Life cycle.
 There is thus many stepmothers in our body politic.